Dutchess judge rejects petition challenge

 Ward 4 candidate Darrell Williams, also a member of the Stand with Ali slate, was ruled ineligible because he is not a registered Democrat and also had only 25 valid signatures of the 63 required.

 More names may still be added to the ballot, because independent candidates have until Aug.
 22 to submit nominating petitions.
 Williams has said he intends to file to run in Ward 4 as an independent.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.